 Antitrust Laws.
 Antitrust laws and regulations in Israel, the United States and other countries often require governmental approvals for transactions that are considered to limit competition.
-Such transactions may include cooperative agreements for specific programs or areas, as well as mergers and acquisitions.
+Such transactions may include the formation of joint venture entities, cooperative agreements for specific programs or areas, as well as mergers and acquisitions.